A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 Some useful tools

 Manage impulses.
 When we think of doing our work we might get an impulse e.g. “I want to check my phone”.
 Recognize that your thoughts are actually separate from “you” (see self awareness and reframing).
 You can also use “urge surfing” which is just waiting out the impulse.
 Ever get hungry and after a while the hunger goes away.
 Same idea!
-What’s good about this is that you literally get stronger over time with this skill.
+This skill gets stronger over time if you practice too.

 Understand the cause.
 I procrastinate when I am not specific and need to just “work”.
 I get uncomfortable as I feel lost so I fix that by being specific on what exactly I need to do.
 SMART (Specific, Measurable, Achievable, Realistic, Timed) goals can help with this.
 Why are you avoiding the thing, and how might you get around this?

 Using boredom.
 Brains dislike boredom and we can use this.
 If you want to write a book, sit down at your desk.
 You don’t have to write, but you are not allowed to do something else.
 You can’t get up to clean your room, watch YouTube interviews with other authors etc. You put your brain in a position where it has to pick between something or nothing.
 Often, it will pick the something.
-Some people will literally buzz themselves with electricity just to avoid boredom!
+In some experiments, certain people will literally buzz themselves with electricity just to avoid boredom.

 Motivation